 Dr. Bhatt completed her residency in plastic surgery at Rhode Island Hospital and The Warren Alpert Medical School of Brown University in Providence and a fellowship in hand surgery and microsurgery at Beth Israel Deaconess Medical Center, Shriners Hospital, Boston Children’s Hospital and Harvard University in Boston.

 Karl Breuing, MD, FACS, is a board-certified plastic and reconstructive surgeon with a particular interest in wound healing and breast reconstruction.
-He is a professor in plastic and reconstructive surgery at The Warren Alpert Medical School of Brown University and director of its plastic surgery residency program.
+He is director of The Warren Alpert Medical School of Brown University plastic surgery residency program.